MiloszKrajewski/K4os.Text.BaseX/README.md

 **NOTE**: decoder is **very** tolerant to invalid input - it will not crash, but it will also not report any errors.
 Garbage in, garbage out, but no warning.

 ## Base64

+> All credit for Base64 SIMD code goes to [Wojciech Muła](https://twitter.com/pshufb) and fantastic
+> series of articles about [encoding](http://0x80.pl/notesen/2016-01-12-sse-base64-encoding.html)
+> and [decoding](http://0x80.pl/notesen/2016-01-17-sse-base64-decoding.html) Base64 using SSE/AVX.
+> I'm already proud that I almost understand how it works, but coming up with some of optimization
+> ideas Wojciech has shown it far above my pay grade.
+> Send all you your money to him, and beautiful things will keep coming.

 With Base64 the story is a little bit different. .NET has very decent Base64 codec and I wouldn't need to do anything, but... we needed url friendly version of Base64 which replaces `+` and `/` with `-` and `_` (respectively) as both of them have